 long long int inspect(int l, int r);

-The function initialise is given NN (the number of trees), QQ (the number of entries in the schedule), and an array hh, where h[i]h[i] is the height of tree ii, for 1iN1 \leq i \leq N. This function is called by the committee's code exactly once, before any of the other three functions are called.
-The cut, magic and inspect functions represent tree cutting, magic and tree inspecting phases respectively, and are characterised by their respective parameters.
-The contestant's implementation of the inspect function must return the sum of the heights of the trees with indices between ll and rr.
+is given (the number of trees), (the number of entries in the schedule), and an array , where is the height of tree , for .
+This function is called by the committee's code exactly once, before any of the other three functions are called.
+The cut

 Note that the contestant is allowed to use global variables, additional functions, methods and classes.